BrianDouglasIE/BrianDouglasIE.github.io/posts/endswith-startswith.md

 ---

 Want to know if a file path ends with _.md_ or a message starts with _hello_?
-Well then I have jsut the methods for you.
+Well then I have just the methods for you.

 <!-- more -->

 ## endswith

 Surely you can't start with endswith?
 Yes, I can and I will.
-Cause `endsiwth` is slightly easier in C.
+Cause `endswith` is slightly easier in C.

 Using some pointer arithmetic we take the needle length off the haystack plus haystack length to get the end of the string.
 Then a quick `strcmp` finishes it off nicely.